weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 Make an empty Quay.io repository called `front-end`, where you'll configure Travis to push to.

-## Get a continuous integration account
+## Get a Continuous Integration Account

 If you already have your own CI system, you can use that instead.
 All that Flux needs is that something creates a container image and pushes it to the registry whenever you push to GitHub.

 The example used here is [Travis CI](https://travis-ci.org/).
 Sign up for an account if you haven't got one already, and then hook it up to your GitHub account.
 Click the `+` button next to "My Repositories" and toggle on the button for `<YOUR_GITHUB_USERNAME>/front-end` so that Travis automatically runs builds for the repo.

-## Configure .travis.yml file
+## Configure .travis.yml File

 Replace the `.travis.yml` file in your fork of the `front-end` repo so that it contains exactly the following, with `<YOUR_QUAY_USERNAME>` replaced with your Quay.io username: